Boroughs | Kingston upon Thames

 • A particularly rich source of talent: 65% of residents educated to degree level or higher, significantly higher than that of London and the UK.
 Very high levels of managerial, director and professionally qualified residents, and a large ‘top 60’ university excelling in science, engineering, computing and architecture.

-• Favoured by global brands including Merlin Entertainments (Chessington), Lidl’s new UK head office, and the site of Unliever’s new global HQ in Kingston.
+• Favoured by global brands including Merlin Entertainments (Chessington), Lidl’s UK head office, and the site of Unilever’s new UK & Ireland headquarters in Kingston town centre.
 Other established leading employers include Sega Amusements, BAE Systems and Bausch and Lomb UK Ltd.

 Sean Gillen, Corporate Head of Employment, Skills and Economy